 What is the critical factor?

-The critical factor – Connection!
+The critical factors – Connection!

 - Connection was the strongest protective factor for depression.
 Relationships have been found to be extremely important for mental health.